Dani Menkin

-Dani Menkin (דני מנקין; born June 22, 1970) is a Los Angeles-based writer, director, and film producer.
+Dani Menkin (דני מנקין) is a Los Angeles-based writer, director, and film producer.
 He is a two-time Israeli Academy Award winner and the founder of the film production company Hey Jude Productions.

 Biography

 Menkin's professional career began in 1994, when he joined the Israeli Sports Channel (Sport5) as a reporter.
 In 1995, he moved to Israeli Channel 2, where he covered the Sports Section in the popular program "HaDaka ha-91" with Yoram Arbel.
 Between the years 1998 to 2004, he directed articles for the investigative program Uvda with Ilana Dayan.
 In 2001, Menkin worked in a series for National Geographic Society.
 During those years, Menkin was Director Supervisor for the Israeli cult film "Hochmat HaBeygale" ("The Wisdom of the Pretzel") along with the director Ilan Heitner.

 In 2005, Menkin created his own independent film production company "Hey Jude Productions".

 Menkin is a speaker at some distinguished panels over International Festivals around the world, as well as a juror and film professor in American and Israeli universities and colleges.

 Menkin taught at Syracuse University as well as at Wesleyan University.

 Menkin has collaborated with other filmmakers and creatives—most recently interviewing the creators of sports documentary miniseries The Last Dance, and featured on a podcast alongside basketball all-star Chris Webber.

 Menkin is married and has two children.